amiralitgh/dbinit/README.md

 # dBinit
-A pyhthon GUI helper to write your Discrete Breather and DNVM initial displacements for LAMMPS simulations
+A helper to write your Discrete Breather initial displacements for LAMMPS simulations of a 2d data file.